mohamadacma/TeamInSynch/DesignDocument.md

 We will authenticate users using AWS Cognito.

 We will store team members in a DynamoDB table.
-As for the weather data and local news, we will retrieve them in real-time from third-party APIs, thereby avoiding storage overhead.
+As for the weather data and local news, we will retrieve them in real-time from no authentication, Open third-party APIs, thereby avoiding storage overhead.

-Additionally, TeamInSynch will provide its users with a web interface dashboard style to give managers the ability to manage their teams.
-A main page providing a list of active members with the ability to hover over each and see snapshots of contextual info will also let them update their team members' info and link off to pages per member to show detailed profiles.
+TeamInSynch will provide its users with a web interface for managers to learn about their teams.
+The main page will provide a list of members with the ability to see snapshots of contextual info, and let them update their team members' info and link off to pages for each member to show their detailed profiles.

 ## API
 ### Public Models